The first car ever recorded in Kenyan soil belonged to one George Wilson and it was the De Dion Bouton

 Well, here we go;

-1989 to mark the car manufacturers 50th anniversary.
+1989 to mark the car manufacturer’s 50th anniversary.
 It took five years to design.
 The horizontal and vertical ovals stand for the heart of the customer and company ideals, while the outer circle is for global expansion and technological advancement.

 SUBARU: The six stars represent the six companies that formed Fuji Heavy Industries, of which Subaru is part.
-Subaru means united in Japanese.
+Subaru means ‘united’ in Japanese.
 Its star emblem is from the constellation of Taurus, which is united by seven stars, but only six are visible from the earth hence the six stars.

-BEAMER: The inverted white and bluepropeller quadrant logo borrows from the official flag of Bavaria, where BMWs are made.
-The propeller is also a tribute to its history in aviation during World War II.
+the official flag of Bavaria, where BMWs are made.
+The ‘propeller’ is also a tribute to its history in aviation during World War II.

 AUDI: The four connected rings represent the four companies that were part of the Auto Union Consortium that formed Audi in 1932.

-MERCEDES: The three pointed stars represents Mercedes dominance in the transport sector on land, air and sea, and was originally inspired by a postcard with three stars and which Gottlieb Daimler - one of the inventors of Mercedes - sent to his wife in 1870.
-Mercedes was the name of Austrian businessman, Emil Jellineks daughter and is Spanish for grace.
-Jellinek was the one who ordered powerful Mercedes cars which he sold to aristocrats, thus popularising the brand as a luxury car for those who had made it.
+and sea,’ and was originally inspired by a postcard with three stars and which Gottlieb Daimler - one of the inventors of Mercedes - sent to his wife in 1870.
+Mercedes was the name of Austrian businessman, Emil Jellinek’s

-MITSUBISHI: Refers to the three diamond shapes.
-Mitsu means three in Japanese andBishi means water chestnut, which is a tribute to its earlier involvement in shipping.
+is a tribute to its earlier involvement in shipping.
 The three also refers to its first fleet of three ships.

-MAZDA: The winged V shape that makes the upper part of M symbolises flight and forward
+MAZDA: The winged ‘V’ shape that makes the upper part of ‘M’ symbolises flight and forward

 thinking.